cysouw/diathesis/text/c03_prepositions.md

 ### Purposive/beneficiary *für*

 The preposition *für* has a beneficiary reading with human participants and a general purpose interpretation with non-human participants.
-Beneficiary *für* often appears in alternation with a dative [@Next a,b], see [@sec:prepositions-dative-antipassive-accusative].
-However, a beneficiary *für* is also possible with many more verbs as an adverbial phrase without such an alternation being possible [@Next c,d].
+Beneficiary *für* often appears in alternation with a dative [@next a,b], see [@sec:prepositions-dative-antipassive-accusative].
+However, a beneficiary *für* is also possible with many more verbs as an adverbial phrase without such an alternation being possible [@next c,d].

 :::ex
 a.
 Ich kaufe dir ein Buch.